Boosted nonparametric hazards with time-dependent covariates: Introduction

+Finally we find comparable performance among the ad-hoc boosted estimator and our proposed one, although a slight edge goes to the latter especially in the more difficult simulations with larger $a$.
+The results here demonstrate that there is a place in the survival boosting literature for fully nonparametric methods like this one that can flexibly handle time-dependent covariates.

 \Section{Discussion } Our estimator can also potentially be used to evaluate the goodness-of-fit of simpler parametric hazard models.
-Since our approach is likelihood-based, future work might examine whether model selection frameworks like those in~\citet{vuong} can be extended to cover likelihood functionals.
-For this,~\citet{buhlmann2007} provides some guidance for determining the effective degrees of freedom for the boosting estimator.
-The ideas in \citet{zou2007} may also be germane.
+Since our approach is likelihood-based, future work might examine whether model selection frameworks like those in~\citep{vuong} can be extended to cover likelihood functionals.
+For this,~\citep{buhlmann2007} provides some guidance for determining the effective degrees of freedom for the boosting estimator.
+The ideas in~\citep{zou2007} may also be germane.

-While the guarantees for our estimator are derived under the i.i.d.\ setting, simulation results tentatively suggest that our procedure might also work for non-i.i.d.\ covariates.
-We conjecture that it is possible to relax the IID assumption to weakly-dependent covariate sequences by following~\citet{lozano}, in which such an analysis is demonstrated for classification losses.
+The implementation presented in Section \ref{sec:treeboost} is one of many possible ways to implement our estimator.
+We defer the design of a more refined implementation to future research, along with open-source code.

-{ 10pt\bf Acknowledgements.} We thank Trevor Hastie for suggesting the use of a likelihood functional approach for this problem and for his valuable feedback.
-In addition, we are grateful to Brian Clarke, Jack Hall, Sahand Negahban, and Hongyu Zhao for helpful discussions.
-The data analyzed in Section \ref{subsec:EDdata} was kindly provided by Dr. Kito Lord.
+{ 10pt\bf Acknowledgements.} The review team provided many insightful comments that significantly improved our paper.
+We are grateful to Brian Clarke, Jack Hall, Sahand Negahban, and Hongyu Zhao for helpful discussions.
+Special thanks to Trevor Hastie for early formative discussions.
+The dataset used in Section \ref{sec:apps} was kindly provided by Dr. Kito Lord.